-Municipality Policy Highlights London, ON Applies to local roads and secondary collectors Initiated by resident petition Preliminary pre-screening process Study process involves community input and then community consent via survey Measures include passive &amp; mitigating measures, physical vertical and horizontal deflection and physical obstructions Point Assessment process with a minimum score required for study (also used to prioritize projects)
+Municipality Policy Highlights London, ON Applies to local roads and secondary collectors Initiated by resident petition Preliminary pre-screening process Study process involves community input and then community consent via survey Measures include passive & mitigating measures, physical vertical and horizontal deflection and physical obstructions Point Assessment process with a minimum score required for study (also used to prioritize projects)

-Toronto ON Applies to local and collector roads Toronto, ON Applies to local and collector roads Massures include vertical and herizontal deflections, obstructions and signs Measures include vertical and horizontal deflections, obstructions and signs Definition of the second second • Preliminary requirements include a petition to initiate, assessment of safety and technical requirements Requires community consent via polling Point system for ranking relative priority Requires report to community council Municipality Policy Highlights Calgary, AB Residents document issues and submit reporting form and petition Traffic calming issues evaluated and assigned points on subjective basis Traffic calming plan developed with community support and community consent via survey Measures include vertical and horizontal deflections, obstructions and signage.
+Toronto, ON Applies to local and collector roads Measures include vertical and horizontal deflections, obstructions and signs Preliminary requirements include a petition to initiate, assessment of safety and technical requirements Requires community consent via polling Point system for ranking relative priority Requires report to community council Municipality Policy Highlights Calgary, AB Residents document issues and submit reporting form and petition Traffic calming issues evaluated and assigned points on subjective basis Traffic calming plan developed with community support and community consent via survey Measures include vertical and horizontal deflections, obstructions and signage.
 Policy provides guidance on when to apply the various measures.
-Winnipeg, MB Policy mainly deals with speed humps winnipeg, wib Policy only applies on local roads Petition required with at least 70% (by block) in support of installation or removal Installation requires satisfying one of three criterion showing that speeding exists Traffic circles are also used (no information provided shout installation • Traffic circles are also used (no information provided about installation Sackataan SK policy/guidelines for these treatments) Saskatoon, SK Policy applied to local roads and collectors Measures include vertical and horizontal deflections and obstructions Preliminary pre-screening Concerns are grouped together for a community and treated as an area-wide issue Evaluation of each community is done by sorting through all issues submitted which is used to prioriting paintheads is used to prioritize neighbourhoods Residents submit petition and the process involves community input and then community consent via survey St John's NL Policy applied to local roads and collectors within urban areas only Measures include vertical and horizontal deflections, obstructions and signage Review can be initiated by a single request (petition is not required) • Preliminary screening occurs with each request awarded points and ranked.
-Design is selected for Council approval • Once Council approves the project, a petition is circulated for support from residents Waterloo, ON Measures include vertical and horizontal deflections, obstructions and signage , Concerns are brought forward by residents Process includes a preliminary warrant assessment Survey of residents required to continue with process Alternatives are assessed via a staff study carried out in consultation with the public Staff provide a recommended approach and conducts a second survey of affected residents for approval
+Winnipeg, MB Policy mainly deals with speed humps Policy only applies on local roads Petition required with at least 70% (by block) in support of installation or removal 3 Installation requires satisfying one of three criterion showing that speeding exists Traffic circles are also used (no information provided about installation policy/guidelines for these treatments) Saskatoon, SK Policy applied to local roads and collectors Measures include vertical and horizontal deflections and obstructions Preliminary pre-screening Concerns are grouped together for a community and treated as an area-wide issue Evaluation of each community is done by sorting through all issues submitted which is used to prioritize neighbourhoods Residents submit petition and the process involves community input and then community consent via survey St John's NL Policy applied to local roads and collectors within urban areas only Measures include vertical and horizontal deflections, obstructions and signage Review can be initiated by a single request (petition is not required) Preliminary screening occurs with each request awarded points and ranked.
+Design is selected for Council approval Once Council approves the project, a petition is circulated for support from residents Waterloo, ON Measures include vertical and horizontal deflections, obstructions and signage , Concerns are brought forward by residents Process includes a preliminary warrant assessment Survey of residents required to continue with process Alternatives are assessed via a staff study carried out in consultation with the public Staff provide a recommended approach and conducts a second survey of affected residents for approval